richtastic/ff/src/3DR/wiki/app.md

 SPORADICALLY BAD POINTS (ERROR) - can be voted out fairly unanumously
 - small groups can be iteritively picked at until they are all removed

-3D case try 3-F planes to validate / find new TRACKS